apollographql/apollo-kotlin/docs/source/advanced/rxjava2.md

 title: RxJava
 ---

-Apollo Client for Android includes support for RxJava 2.x.
+Apollo Android includes support for RxJava 2.x.

 Apollo types can be converted to RxJava2 `Observable` *types* using wrapper functions `Rx2Apollo.from(...)` in Java or using extension functions in Kotlin.